Hubas-prog/BC-MFA/README.md

 # Arguments

 note: The user must identify several groups of variables within the data frame in odert to build argument bloc.
+Please modify col.pal and row.pal to change scores and loadings plot label colors

 df => a data frame with n rows (individuals) and p columns (numeric variables).